MenkeTechnologies/zpwr/README.md

 There is a shell function called `getrc` that will pull down latest changes from this repository.

+The default Tmux prefix key is C-X on a Mac so I can control inner tmux sessions separately.
+The left most segment of the tmux powerline status bar will be highlighted when the prefix is pressed.

 Always looking for contributors.

 # Running on a MacbookPro